-A detailed assessment of the impacts of children and young people should be undertaken at detailed design stages for individual interventions where appropriate.
-This should through a CRWIA or as part of a wider EqIA.
-This should incorporate baseline information on.
-This assessment process should start at early stages to ensure contribution to the development of proposed interventions maximises positive outcomes and where possible include appropriate engagement with children and young people to understand specific requirements.
+A detailed assessment of the impacts on children and young people should be undertaken at detailed design stages of individual recommendations where appropriate.
+This should be undertaken through a CRWIA or as part of a wider EqIA.
+This should incorporate baseline information on the demographics of local residents, existing and potential users of the recommendation and other relevant groups where appropriate.
+This assessment process should start at early stages of recommendation development to ensure proposed interventions maximise positive outcomes and, where possible, include appropriate engagement with children and young people to understand specific requirements.